spllr/gurusession-intro-to-programming/Schedule.md

 16.30 | Ruby | Open a file on disk, load contents to memory, convert contents, write to a file 16.45 | Closing Remarks | What did we learn?
 Where to go from here: Algorithms, classes and code organization 17.00 | Complete | Pizza and Beers!

+#Sunday
+Eating with presentation tying it all together